Sir Hew Hamilton-Dalrymple, 10th Baronet: Career

 Hamilton-Dalrymple was educated at Ampleforth College and joined the Grenadier Guards in 1944 at the age of 18.
-His last post was Adjutant of the Grenadier Guards before he retired from the army in 1962, with the rank of major.
-Subsequently he was Adjutant, later president of the Council, and finally Captain-General of the Royal Company of Archers (the Queen's ceremonial bodyguard for Scotland) and Gold Stick for Scotland 1996–2004.
+His final role was Adjutant of the Grenadier Guards before he retired from the army in 1962, with the rank of major.
+Subsequently, he was Adjutant, later president of the council, and finally Captain-General of the Royal Company of Archers (the Queen's ceremonial bodyguard for Scotland) and Gold Stick for Scotland 1996–2004.
 He was Lord Lieutenant of East Lothian 1987–2001.

 Hamilton-Dalrymple was a landowner whose property included the Bass Rock island bird sanctuary (off East Lothian) which has been in his family since 1706.
 He was vice-chairman of Scottish and Newcastle Breweries 1983–86 and chairman of Scottish American Investment Company 1985–91.

 Marriage and family

 In 1954, he married Lady Anne-Louise Mary Keppel (1932–2017), daughter of the 9th Earl of Albemarle.
-They had four sons, including the writer, historian, critic and broadcaster William Dalrymple, and the cricketer John Dalrymple.
+They had four sons, including the writer, historian, critic and broadcaster William Dalrymple, and the cricketer and Catholic priest Jock Dalrymple.